 In summary, the Kirn iTuck® enhances patient experience by combining multiple established technologies to maximize shape and make the recovery as easy as possible.

-Dr. Kirn uses a state of the art power-assisted liposuction (PAL) system as well as the SAFE lipo technique.
-He has used the PAL system for several years and has upgraded the system as new technology became available.
+Dr. Kirn uses a state-of-the-art power-assisted liposuction (PAL) system as well as the SAFE lipo technique.
+He has used the PAL technique since the late 1990’s and has upgraded the system as new technology became available.
 Unlike laser and ultrasound techniques, the PAL does not add energy or heat to which can injure tissue.
 The PAL makes more efficient use of each pass of the liposuction cannula which seems to minimize swelling and bruising.
 Also, it allows improved treatment of more fibrous body areas.
 SAFE lipo is a refinement of PAL in which two additional steps are added to enhance the quality and smoothness of the result.
 “SAFE” is an acronym with “S” indicating Separation of fat, which is the first step and uses a special cannula on the PAL to prepare the area for fat removal.
 “A” is for Aspiration, which is the normal process of liposuction, again using the PAL equipment.
 Lastly, “FE” stands for Fat Equalization.
 This is the third step and consists of passing the same cannula used for Separation through the treatment area to provide a final smoothing.

 Liposuction incisions are ¼ inch or less in length.
 Every effort is made to locate them in natural skin creases to further decrease their visibility, however, that is not always possible.
 A good general rule is to anticipate one or two incisions per treatment area.